BourneRan/CS665_HW3_Xu/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+It is easy to add new objects(Type of Email), create a new java class, and make it implement Email.
+And then define unique email type for new class.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+It is very easy to understand the code, which there is a super class named "Email", and many subclasses satisfy the requirements.
+And there is a class named EmailFactory to create different types of email.

 - Describe how you have avoided duplicated code and why it is important.
+Without Factory Pattern, I need to create many functions named "CreateEmail" to create different types of email.
+On the contrary, because of all the email types implement by class Email.
+I only have to call the same function with different parameters like "business", "new", "VIP" and so forth.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+The Factory Method design pattern provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 # Maven Commands